Skip to main content

 Citizen Science

-Our goal with Citizen Science is to assemble learning communities across the continent that engage with birds and nature in meaningful ways.
-When people learn about birds and science, collect data, visualize patterns in the data themselves, and even modify their own practices, cultivating sustainable habits and habitats in their backyards and parks, we believe this builds cognitive connections between what we do as individuals and the environmental challenges we face.
-We maintain a comprehensive suite of data gathering tools, educational materials, and support activities to promote involvement of the public in important ecological research carried out in backyards, urban landscapes, and open spaces across the continent.
-Our goals are to conduct scientific investigation of the impacts of biotic and abiotic change for bird populations and to increase understanding of science and conservation with the idea that deep engagement influences lifestyle and behavior.
+Our goal with Citizen Science is to promote learning through engagement and collect important data on bird distributions, abundance, and nesting success across the continent and beyond.
+We use the Web to help people learn about birds and science, collect data, visualize patterns in the data, and even modify their own practices, cultivating sustainable habits and habitats in their backyards and parks.
+We believe this builds empowering cognitive connections between what we do as individuals and the environmental challenges we face.
+Our comprehensive suite of data gathering tools and educational materials support involvement of the public in important ecological research carried out in backyards, urban landscapes, and open spaces.
+Our scientific investigations focus on the consequences of biotic and abiotic change for bird populations.
 Fundamental citizen science projects at The Cornell Lab of Ornithology include NestWatch, FeederWatch, The Great Backyard Bird Count, eBird, and Celebrate Urban Birds, which focuses on urban and Latino audiences.
-We currently have NSF funding from the Informal Science Education Program to support development of a new project, The YardMap Network, for which we are creating simple, visual mapping tools to gather data on habitat and sustainable practices in backyards, parks, and public spaces.
-Once developed, The YardMap Network will provide an integrated social networking and mapping environment for citizen scientists' bird monitoring efforts and sustainable practices, allowing people to draw and share what is on their property, and store the information as data tied to participants' bird observations so that we can study the social and ecological impacts.
+We currently have NSF funding from the Informal Science Education Program to support development of a new project, YardMap, for which we

-The YardMap Network is a project begun in 2009 with support from the National Science Foundation's Informal Science Education program.
+YardMap is a project begun in 2009 with support from the National Science Foundation's Informal Science Education program.

 YardMap PI's: Janis L. Dickinson, Marianne Krasny, Nancy Trautmann, Nancy Wells, Y. Connie Yuan